Read about START-PROF Pipe Stress Analysis Software

 See also Restrained and Unrestrained Zones

-Stiffness K1 is a non-linear function dependent on cushion deformation.
-Can also be calculated based on empirical dependence from experiment results .
-Presence or absence of cushioning pads is set in buried element properties.
+Stiffness K1 is a non-linear function dependent on expansion cushion deformation according to .
+Presence or absence of expansion cushions is set in buried element properties.

-Stiffness K2 is a non-linear function dependent on PUR layer deformation and is calculated based on empirical dependence from experiment results .
-To calculate PUR stiffness, insulation casing diameter must be input in buried element properties.
+Stiffness K2 is a non-linear function dependent on Polyurethane foam (PUR) layer deformation according to .
+To calculate PUR stiffness, insulation casing diameter must be specified in the buried element properties.

-Stiffness of springs modeling soil depends on their direction (fig. 5).
+Stiffness of soil springs depends on their direction (fig. 5).
 There are three types:

-springs preventing lateral displacements in the horizontal plane (horizontal soil resistance) K3
+springs in lateral direction in the horizontal plane (horizontal soil resistance) K3

-springs preventing vertical displacement (vertical soil resistance) K4
+springs in vertical direction (vertical soil resistance) K4

 The general model of algorithms for the correlation of reactions in springs and displacement is shown on fig. 4.
 The algorithm values are calculated based on input buried element properties, as well as base and back-fill soil properties set in the soil database.

 Springs restricting lateral displacement in the horizontal plane K3 have a reaction and displacement correlation shown on fig. 6.a.
-Vertical and longitudinal springs are shown on fig. 6.b and fig. 6.c, respectively.
+Vertical and longitudinal springs are shown on fig. 6.b and fig. 6.c, respectively according to and .